February Tea Journey

 Your favorite mug

-Half to 1" of fresh Ginger Organic if possible
+Half to 1" of fresh Ginger, organic if possible

 Half to one tsp of fresh lemon juice